-- Bow Valley Parkway: During the 2021 summer season, the Bow Valley Parkway is closed for vehicle access.
+- Bow Valley Parkway: Sometimes the Bow Valley Parkway is closed for vehicle access.
 If you are staying at the resort, you simply need to show proof of your stay to the gate attendants and they will happily let you through.
 The Parkway being closed is a great perk when staying at the resort, as the Parkway is open to enjoy by foot or bike!
 And it’s one of the best places to bike in all of Banff!
 Not to mention, the Canyon is much quieter than when the Parkway is open to vehicles.

 - Located in Banff National Park: With Johnston Canyon Lodge & Bungalows located in Banff National Park, you will need a National Parks Pass for your vehicle.
 This can be purchased at the park gate, or online before your arrival.

 - On Site Rentals: The front desk offers bike rentals at a reasonable fee.
 They also have board games and countless DVDs to borrow for your stay!
 Be sure to bring along any outdoor activities (frisbee, baseball, yard games, etc.), as there is lots of open space to enjoy them and they were not available to borrow on site.

 - Drinking water: The water at the resort is drinkable.
 There is no need to bring your own water, but don’t forget your reusable water bottles to fill up before your adventures.